mCodex/react-native-sensitive-info/README.md

 `react-native-sensitive-info` manages all data stored in Android Shared Preferences, iOS Keychain and Windows Credentials.
 You can set and get all key/value using simple methods.

-# Help Wanted

-Hi 👋!
-It's been 3 years since I released RNSensitiveInfo's first version only to fix a problem that I was facing at that moment.
-I was starting my career as JS Developer and RNSensitiveInfo helped me a lot through my learning path.
-Unfortunately, I don't have too much time as I wanted to, to support by myself this awesome library that we've built so far.
-So, I'm looking for developers who could help during this journey...
-We have so many pending issues, features, security improvements, unity/integration tests that could be done...
-I'm still willing to help and take care of releasing it.

-Feel free to contact me,

-Best Regards!

 # Install

 Install `react-native-sensitive-info` using: